WiliTest/Anonymous-scrapping-Scrapy-Tor-Privoxy-UserAgent/README.md

 `C:\Users\User\Desktop\Tor\Tor>tor.exe --hash-password "dz#X2nB%LJHGF0sB9DnZWv#E0nJR" | more `

-It will give you a hash (looks like: `16:4E9AE...`  Copy it (you'll need it for the torrc file)
+It will give you a hash (looks like: `16:4E9AE...`) Copy it, you'll need it for the torrc file.
-	(you could also set a cookie https://stem.torproject.org/tutorials/the_little_relay_that_could.html )
+(You could also set a cookie https://stem.torproject.org/tutorials/the_little_relay_that_could.html )

 2)  Create the "torrc" file (without any extension) in C:\Users\User\Desktop\Tor\torrc